Plants and Animals: Singles

+"—" denotes a release that did not chart.

 Appearances in the media

 Plants and Animals' single "Bye Bye Bye" was available for free download on iTunes for a week in late August 2009.
 The song was featured on season three episode 13 of the TV show Chuck.

 "The End of That" plays at the end credits for Joe Swanberg's film Drinking Buddies.

 "Lightshow" was featured on the soundtrack for The Lifeguard.